Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 A big consideration for your Tuscany Week Itinerary is how to get around, and we are discussing the most common options.

-Leave all of the planning to a professional and join one of the multiday organized tours in Tuscany.
+Alternatively, leave all of the planning to a professional and join one of the multiday organized tours in Tuscany!

 How To Get to Tuscany

-There are two international airports in Tuscany – the Amerigo Vespucci Airport in Florence (FLR) and the Galileo Galilei International Airport in Pisa (PSA).
-Both airports are served by a variety of major and low-cost carriers.
+There are two international airports in Tuscany – Amerigo Vespucci Airport in Florence (FLR) and Galileo Galilei International Airport in Pisa (PSA).
+Both are served by a variety of major and low-cost carriers.

 Guglielmo Marconi Airport Bologna (BLQ) in Emilia-Romagna offers a broader schedule from more European destinations and is just over an hour by train from Florence.

-Travelers from the US can get to Tuscany by flying directly into Fiumicino International Airport in Rome (FCO) or Milan Malpensa Airport (MXP) – and then taking the high speed Frecciarossa train to Tuscany.
+Travelers from the US can get to Tuscany by flying directly into Fiumicino International Airport (FCO) in Rome or Milan Malpensa (MXP).
+Then take the high speed Frecciarossa train to Tuscany.

 Where To Stay in Tuscany